The United Nations Office for Project Services (UNOPS)

 Reducing greenhouse gas emissions caused by building materials and construction is vital in the fight for global climate action.

-In order to cut greenhouse gas emissions as close to zero as possible (net zero) – as well as to avoid the worst impacts of climate change and to ensure a livable planet in the future – we must think differently about how our cities and communities are planned, built, renovated and used.
+In order to cut greenhouse gas emissions as close to zero as possible (net zero) – as well as to avoid the worst impacts of climate change and to ensure a livable planet in the future for all – we must think differently about how our cities and communities are planned, built, renovated and used.

 How?
-By decarbonizing the industry.
+By decarbonizing and improving the resilience of the built environment.

 The global and regional roadmaps provide comprehensive frameworks for national, regional and local governments to achieve zero-emission, efficient and resilient buildings, helping to decarbonize the buildings and construction industry by 2050.

 The roadmap development guidance and supporting tools focus on five action areas (strategic priorities, urban and spatial development, new buildings, existing buildings and construction supply chain) and four objectives (zero embodied carbon, zero operational carbon, resilience, and inclusion and wellbeing).
-It includes several suggestions for meeting decarbonization goals, such as promoting the use of low-carbon materials, increasing access to clean energy, and building in resilience for buildings and communities, among other recommendations.
+It includes several suggestions for meeting decarbonization goals, such as promoting the use of low-carbon materials, increasing access to clean energy, and building resilience for buildings and communities, among other recommendations.

-The Global ABC roadmaps cover a whole life-cycle approach to the construction value chain.
+The GlobalABC roadmaps cover a whole life-cycle approach to the construction value chain.
 But these roadmaps are just the beginning, the first step on the journey towards reducing carbon emissions and achieving net zero.

 The roadmaps are a solid foundation – but the implementation of the country priorities identified by the roadmaps is the real opportunity for impact.
 And that's where UNOPS expertise comes in.